 What makes you curious?
-In what areas do you want to become a subject matter expert?
+What makes you want to learn more?
 What's always intrigued you, even if it's not related to your current major?
 And is there a way to learn more about that side interest or make it a part of your future career?
 Our academic enhancement component encourages you to broaden your horizons.

 An academic enhancement builds your knowledge base in an area that complements the focus of your academic experience.
 Academic enhancements require at least eight credits of coursework beyond your major requirements.
 A typical enhancement could be coursework toward a minor or a second major, a pre-professional program, or ROTC participation.
 It may also consist of an off-campus intensive training experience, or a combination of courses, trainings, and co-curricular activities that are linked to produce a focus area.